 CAC students represent multiple clients during the course of the year and, under the supervision of CAC faculty, undertake every aspect of direct representation: from interviewing witnesses, to performing fact investigation, to drafting pleadings, to engaging in settlement negotiations, to appearing for court hearings, to conducting trials.

 Many classroom sessions are held in conjunction with the Indian Child Welfare Clinic and cover not only applicable procedure, substantive law and relevant trial skills, but also address broader systemic issues.
 Students are consistently challenged to consider the historical context and purpose of the family and juvenile courts and to think critically about the effectiveness and equity of the present-day system.

+What to expect when working on cases and with clients: Students will represent an average of 3-5 clients.
 To ensure a fulfilling experience in the CAC, students must be willing to make a substantial time commitment that goes beyond the classroom work.
 This may require students to arrange their class schedules in a way that allows students to appear in court, conduct investigations, and meet with clients.
-We also strongly recommend that students enroll in both Evidence and Professor Barry Feld’s Juvenile Justice course during the fall semester.
+We also strongly recommend that students enroll in Evidence.

 NOTE: This course requires certification pursuant to the student practice rule and is open to JD students only.